 Total instruction, support services, community services, debt service, capital outlay, operating contingencies, and interfund transfers for each fund are the levels of control established by the resolution.
 The detailed budget document, however, is required to contain more specific detailed information for the aforementioned expenditure categories and management may revise the detailed line item budgets within appropriation categories.
-Unexpected additional resources may be added to the budget through the use of a supplemental budget may be adopted by the board of directors at a regular board meeting.
+Unexpected additional resources may be added to the budget through the use of a supplemental budget and appropriation resolution.

+Supplemental budgets less than 10% of a fund's original budget may be adopted by the board of directors at a regular board meeting.
 A supplemental budget greater than 10% of a fund's original budget requires hearings before the public, publication in newspapers, and approval by the board of directors.
 Original and supplemental budgets may be modified by the use of appropriation transfers between the levels of control.
 Such transfers require approval by the board of directors.
 During the year, there were no supplemental budgets.
 The District does not use encumbrances and appropriations lapse at year-end.

-Budget amounts shown in the financial statements reflect the original budget amounts and three approved appropriation changes.
+Budget amounts shown in the financial statements reflect the original budget amounts and eight approved appropriation changes.